Ablative CO2 Laser: Treatment, Recovery & Results

 - Reduced appearance of sun damage and pigmentation

-- Improved skin firmness and overall skin quality
+- Visible skin tightening and improved skin laxity

 Ablative CO2 Laser Cost

-Fully ablative CO2 laser treatment is typically more expensive than fractional CO2 laser resurfacing, reflecting the higher level of practitioner expertise required, the more intensive nature of the procedure, and the more significant results achieved.
+Fully ablative CO2 laser treatment is typically more expensive than fractional CO2 laser resurfacing, reflecting the higher level of practitioner expertise required, the more intensive nature of the procedure, and the stronger results achieved.
 In the UK, fully ablative CO2 laser resurfacing typically costs between £1,000 and £3,500 per session.
-Full face ablative resurfacing performed by a highly experienced specialist practitioner will be towards the higher end of this range.
+Full face treatment performed by a highly experienced specialist practitioner, particularly in London, will be towards the higher end of this range or above.

 Factors that influence ablative CO2 laser cost include: